urbanengine/OpenHuntsville/README.md

 - Create Postgres DB
 - Copy .env.example to .env and edit to contain your Postgres peoplename, password and database
+  - You can also us the url in the Slack channel
-- From the hntsvll directory, run the rake reset `rake db:reset`
+- From the hntsvll directory, run the rake reset `bundle exec rake db:reset`

 ## Running the application